univention/univention-corporate-server/doc/changelog/index.rst

   into consideration, leading to rejects and tracebacks in the log file.
 This has been fixed (:uv:bug:`57072`).

-* The StartTLS operation mode is now configurable via the UCR variable `directory/manager/starttls`.
+* The StartTLS operation mode is now configurable via the |UCSUCRV|
+  :envvar:`directory/manager/starttls`.
 This is required in a Kubernetes environment (:uv:bug:`57098`).

 .. _changelog-win-adc: